 In-year Admission Appeals

-If your child has been refused a place at one of your preferred schools outside the normal round of admissions (ie at any time other than as above), you may appeal within 28 days of the refusal of the place.
-Your appeal will, where possible, be heard within 30 days of being lodged.
+If your child has been refused a place at one of your preferred schools outside the normal round of admissions (ie at any time other than as above), you may appeal within 28 calendar days of the refusal of the place.
+Your appeal will, where practicable, be heard within 30 school days of being lodged.
 The deadlines for notice of your appeal date and receipt of documents will be as stated above.
 In-year Appeal applications must be made in writing to the Chair of Governors for the school.
 Please ask the school for an Appeal Form.